 Davis might struggle with Shaq, who has over 70 pounds on him, but let's not forget that AD has earned three All-Defense honours.
-I'm willing to take my chances on his defensive IQ, as well as his 7'6 wingspan that has helped him lead the NBA in blocks three times in his career to find a way to overcome the size differential.
+I'm willing to take my chances on his defensive IQ, as well as his 7-foot-6 wingspan that has helped him lead the NBA in blocks three times in his career to find a way to overcome the size differential.

 AD's wingspan also gives him the best shot of any other player mentioned to alter Kareem's unstoppable skyhook.